Relative Paths - Tag Relationships

 A simple hierarchy

-Driver is the parent and both the port and the I/O are children of the driver.
-This will save a great deal of configuration time while creating the I/O as they will link to the parent driver automatically.
-The port must be created after the driver and linked manually.
+Create a context tag as the parent.
+The driver, the port and the I/O are all siblings.
+This will save a great deal of configuration time while creating the I/O as they will link to their siblings automatically.

 It's also easy to copy this structure if you add a second or third PLC with a similar set of I/O.